Child Health and Development

 - Cognition and development

 Early detection is key in an autism diagnosis for your child.
 Learn more about our autism diagnostic evaluation.

 We offer behavior intervention services for children with autism spectrum disorder and other problems such as tantrums, aggression, self-injurious behaviors, sleeping problems, toileting issues, noncompliance and mealtime challenges.
 These services are individualized to meet the needs of each family through outpatient visits and/or through telehealth.

 When a child's development is not progressing as expected, a comprehensive evaluation will help determine developmental functioning levels and need for intervention services.
 We will assess the following:

 Our staff includes pediatricians who are board-certified in the diagnosis and treatment of developmental and behavioral problems of children and adolescents.

 Feeding behaviors can be caused by a range of complex and interrelated reasons.
-A multidisciplinary team will work with you to help understand your child’s mealtime behaviors.
-This may include a registered dietitian, occupational therapist and behavior psychologists.
+A multidisciplinary team will work with you to help understand your child's mealtime behaviors.
+Services offered include:

-Children and Youth with Special Health Care Needs (CYSHCN), is a state program that supports and provides healthcare services and case management for children who are at risk or have a developmental disability or chronic health condition.
+Children and Youth with Special Health Care Needs (CYSHCN) is a state program that supports and provides healthcare services and case management for children who are at risk or have a developmental disability or chronic health condition.
 Children may receive care for cleft/lip palate, cardiology, cystic fibrosis, seizure disorders, urology and genetic and metabolic conditions, such as PKU.